 Is it mandatory to remove the CNK code post FMD implementation?
 Or can the CNK remain in human readable format?

 The manufacturer can keep the CNK in human readable format on the pack on a voluntary base.
-The CNK in a linear barcode should no longer be put on the packaging for newly distributed batches to avoid confusion.
+The CNK in a linear barcode should be removed as soon as possible to avoid confusion.
 For all new batches released after 8/2/2019, the advise is to remove the UBC as soon as possible.

 How is the date of the release of a new batch defined?